-One of the benefits of hosting Christmas dinner is having lots of leftover turkey to eat in the days following.
-Here are some great recipe ideas for two that utilize cooked skinless turkey breast meat.
+One of the benefits of hosting Thanksgiving dinner is having lots of leftover turkey to eat in the days following.
+Here are some great recipe ideas, each for two people, that utilize cooked skinless turkey breast meat.

 Turkey Pasta Diablo (Phase 2)

 Cook 4 ounces whole-wheat spaghetti according to the package directions.
 Meanwhile, heat 1 tablespoon extra-virgin olive oil in a medium saucepan over medium heat.
 Add 1 chopped small onion, 2 minced garlic cloves, 1/2 teaspoon dried basil, and 1/8 teaspoon red pepper flakes.
 Reduce the heat to medium-low and cook until vegetables are softened, about 7 minutes.
 Add 1 cup finely diced skinless white turkey meat; stir and cook 2 to 3 minutes more.
 Add 1 cup canned chopped tomatoes and their juices; simmer sauce until heated through.
 Toss sauce with pasta and season to taste with salt and pepper.
 Serve hot with a light sprinkle of freshly grated Parmesan.

 Curried Turkey Salad (Phase 1)

 Ginger Turkey Stir-Fry (Phase 1)

 Stir together 1 tablespoon canola oil, 2 chopped scallions, 2 minced garlic cloves, 1/4 teaspoon red pepper flakes, and 2 teaspoons minced fresh ginger in a medium bowl.
 Add 2 cups cubed skinless white turkey meat and stir to coat; set aside for 10 minutes.
 Heat a large skillet over medium-high heat.
 Add the turkey mixture and cook 1 to 2 minutes, stirring constantly.
-Add 2 cups small broccoli florets, 1/2 cup halved snow peas, 1 teaspoon toasted sesame oil, and 2 teaspoons low-sodium soy sauce.
+Add 2 cups small broccoli florets, 1/2 cup halved snow peas, 1 teaspoon toasted sesame oil, and 2 teaspoons lower-sodium soy sauce.
 Cook 2 to 3 minutes more, stirring constantly, or until broccoli is tender.
 Serve hot.